gorakhargosh/watchdog/README.md

 * inotify on Linux
 * FSEvents on Mac OS X
 * kqueue on BSD
-* Windows API on Windows
+* ReadDirectoryChangesW on Windows
-* polling as a fallback mechanism
+* polling the directory for snapshots periodically and comparing them as a fallback mechanism (slowest)

 Dependencies:
 -------------